coleanthony1990/soupwarts/README.md

 [Project Wireframe](https://excalidraw.com/#room=ee7d29e765e7d7b59085,n_E9_-1dTtyvyIVjYjlgnQ)

 ## Overview
-The stuends of Hogwarts are hungry, but can't decide what soup they can make that would be the best representation of their house.
-Fear no more, wonderkids: Soupwarts is here to help.
+The students of Hogwarts are hungry, and they want soup.
+But alas! a Hufflepuff can't be caught eating a soup typed as Slytherin!
+Fear no more, wunderkids: Soupwarts is here to help.

 [GIF here]